oras-project/oras-www/docs/blog/oras-0.15-a-fully-functional-registry-client.md

 Recently the OCI and ORAS maintainers submitted a proposal to [unify the ORAS Artifact manifest with an OCI Artifact manifest (pr-934)](https://github.com/opencontainers/image-spec/pull/934) and [pr-335](https://github.com/opencontainers/distribution-spec/pull/335), to consolidate the specs.
 These changes provide adds new capabilities to OCI registries while maintaining the ability to function on registries that don't yet support the [new Artifact manifest](https://github.com/opencontainers/image-spec/blob/main/artifact.md).
 This proposal originates from the [ORAS artifact ](https://github.com/oras-project/artifacts-spec) and has been accepted by the OCI group.
 The OCI group also cut a new release in the distribution-spec and image-spec supporting Reference Types, enabling a breadth of supply chain evidence to benefit from existing registries.

-In [ORAS CLI 0.16](https://github.com/oras-project/oras/milestone/9) and [ORAS-go v2.0.0-rc.4](https://github.com/oras-project/oras-go/milestone/10), we'll add support for the [OCI artifact spec](https://github.com/opencontainers/image-spec/blob/main/artifact.md) will be the mostwill be the most significant plan and is targeted to be released at the end of October.
+In [ORAS CLI 0.16](https://github.com/oras-project/oras/milestone/9) and [ORAS-go v2.0.0-rc.4](https://github.com/oras-project/oras-go/milestone/10), we'll add support for the [OCI artifact spec](https://github.com/opencontainers/image-spec/blob/main/artifact.md) will be the most significant plan and is targeted to be released at the end of October.
 You can find the migration proposal from this [doc](https://hackmd.io/zLnCh8WRQDG-3S_jXR626g?view).
 See also the [ORAS Roadmap](https://github.com/oras-project/community/blob/main/Roadmap.md) for more detailed future plans.

 ## Join the ORAS community